Thinking in Structures: Evaluating Spatial Intelligence in Constraint-Governed Spaces: Related Work

 \textbf{Structural Understanding Benchmarks.} Structural understanding is commonly evaluated via benchmarks that emphasize part structure, precise geometry, or explicit geometric reasoning.
-For part-centric structure, PartNet \cite{mo2019partnet} provides large-scale 3D objects with fine-grained hierarchical part annotations, while DST-Part3D \cite{pengdataset} targets single-image 3D part recognition through mesh--image correspondences.
-3DCoMPaT++ \cite{slim20253dcompat++} further supports part-based and compositional learning with part-instance-level supervision in a multimodal setting.
+For part-centric structure, PartNet~\cite{mo2019partnet} provides large-scale 3D objects with fine-grained hierarchical part annotations.
+3DCoMPaT++~\cite{slim20253dcompat++} further supports part-based and compositional learning with part-instance-level supervision in a multimodal setting.
 For geometry-centric structure, ABC \cite{koch2019abc} offers large CAD models with analytic representations and rich ground truth, and datasets such as ABO \cite{collins2022abo} provide real product assets for studying object geometry with multimodal signals.
 Beyond object datasets, GeoQA \cite{chen2021geoqa} and VQA benchmarks such as CLEVR \cite{johnson2017clevr} and GQA \cite{hudson2019gqa} evaluate structural reasoning through diagrammatic geometry problems or structured compositional queries, where CLEVR is synthetic and GQA is grounded in real images.
-Compared with these benchmarks, which often assess structure understanding explicitly via part labels or geometric outputs, \ssibench targets structural understanding implicitly from the perspective of spatial intelligence: models are not asked to output structure directly, but to answer spatial-relation queries that require recovering the underlying 3D structure. \ssibench further focuses on engineering-grade real-world 3D structures, introducing richer geometric complexity, occlusion, clutter, and viewpoint variation than curated or simulated settings.
+Compared with these benchmarks, which often assess structure understanding explicitly via part labels or geometric outputs, our benchmark targets structural understanding implicitly from the perspective of spatial intelligence: models are not asked to output structure directly, but to answer spatial-relation queries that require recovering the underlying 3D structure.
+It further focuses on real-world 3D structures, introducing richer geometric complexity, occlusion, clutter, and viewpoint variation than curated or simulated settings.

-This section introduces \ssibench, a benchmark for evaluating spatial intelligence in constrained-manifold settings.
+This section introduces \ssibench, a benchmark for evaluating spatial intelligence under structural constraints.
 In this regime, solving visual questions requires recovering an underlying 3D geometric and relational structure that is consistent with strong feasibility constraints.
-We begin by formalizing CMSR in Section~\ref{subsec:cmsr_formal}, then outline the benchmark design and task taxonomy in Section~\ref{overview}.
+We begin by formalizing SCSR in Section~\ref{subsec:SCSR_formal}, then outline the benchmark design and task taxonomy in Section~\ref{overview}.
 Section~\ref{construction} details the benchmark construction pipeline.